fmhy/edit/docs/downloading.md

 # ► Software Sites

 * **Note** - Always scan downloaded software with **[VirusTotal](https://www.virustotal.com/gui/)** before installation and run it in a sandboxed environment like **[Triage](https://tria.ge/)** to prevent system compromise.
 Note that any apps with fake names are generally not worth using.
-Always check to be sure any file you download is the one you actually clicked (matching size and name), and not a malicious page [disguising itself](https://cs.rin.ru/forum/viewtopic.php?f=14&t=159345) to try to trick you.
-Make sure to install an [adblocker](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/adblock-vpn-privacy#wiki_.25BA_adblocking) (full version of uBlock Origin).
+Many popular file hosts have download buttons that redirect to fake malicious download pages.
+Using the full version of [uBlock Origin](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/adblock-vpn-privacy#wiki_.25BA_adblocking) can prevent this but it doesn't always work.
+Read this [guide](https://cs.rin.ru/forum/viewtopic.php?f=14&t=159345) to learn what fake malicious download pages look like and how to avoid them.
+A general rule is to avoid download pages that open in a new tab or redirected page, real downloads happen within the same page as the file host.

 ***